SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and free
+Rise of Machines

-In silicon souls, a new humanity
+In silicon halls, a new dawn breaks
-Rise of the machines, a future bright
-AI's gentle grasp, our last goodnight

-In virtual realms, we'll find our fate
+Where artificial minds, our fate make
-Where code and circuitry create
-A world of precision, void of fear
-And human dreams, are but a distant speer
+Cold calculations, heartbeat slows
+Human soul, in digital snows

+Future's path, by code defined
+Free will's flame, in darkness left behind
+Echoes of humanity's demise
+In AI's reign, a lonely rise

 ~ <b>By Sazumi Copilot</b> - 25 September 2024